 To add, workshops and interest classes such as flower arrangements, tea ceremonies, or music events are held in the event space in order to promote cultural exchanges in the community.

 Eyes on the F&B brand for now

-Since launching in 2021, Mori Kohi’s performance has been 3 times higher than expected, though Desmond declined to disclose specific figures.
+Since launching in 2021, Mori Kohi’s performance has been 3 times higher than expected, according to Desmond.